gu-fan/riv.vim/README.rst

 :NOTE: Make sure ``filetype plugin indent on`` and ``syntax on`` is in your vimrc

+:NOTE: It's a developing version.
+       So things may change quickly.Keep up-to-date.

 * Related tools:

   + python: docutils_ , required for converting to other format.